From the School of Communication Director

 We have an internship program that is the envy of many.
 Whether students are interested in entering fields like journalism and public relations, or other areas of communication, we facilitate internships in order to introduce them to the professional world.
 Our students have been placed in such varied settings as: Madison Square Garden, the NBA, CBS Evening News, Sirius/XM Radio, San Francisco 49ers, CNN and many more.

-Students who want to experience intercultural communication in Eastern Europe can join faculty from the School of Communication in summer 2013 as we study the ways in which various cultures create and share meaning.
-Students will spend one week in Krosno, Poland, at Krosno State College, and one week in Krakow, working with students and faculty at Jagellonian University.
-Graduate study will focus on intercultural communication in the health context.
-We are working to develop study abroad programs in other locations as well.
+Students who want to experience intercultural communication in Eastern Europe can join faculty from the School of Communication in summer 2015 as we study the ways in which various cultures create and share meaning.
+Students will spend one week in Krosno, Poland, at Krosno State College, one week in Krakow, Poland and one week in Prague, Czech Republic.

 In the School of Communication, housed in Joyner East just across the plaza from Joyner Library, there is an atmosphere of excitement and activity.
 Classes are held in state-of-the-art classrooms and labs.
 We recently completed a new Communication Research Center and a multiplatform newsroom equipped with the latest technology for creating professional quality productions.